pedroCX486/pedrocx486/README.md

 ### O HAI! ヽ(´▽`)/

 I'm a Software Engineer located in Brazil 🇧🇷!
-I'm mostly a front-end enthusiast (`Angular` and attached langs like JS/TS, CSS/HTML being my main skills) but I also do some simple work with some `C#` and `Node.JS`.
+I'm mostly a front-end enthusiast (`Angular`, `Vue3` and their companion langs like JS/TS, CSS/HTML being my main skills) but I also do some simple work with some `C#` and `Node.JS`.

 I have some coding related dreams in mind...
 One of them is related to GBA rom hacking (if you're into GBA reverse engineering send me a hello!) but sadly I'm not good at all with low-level coding.
 Still trying though, I'll get there sometime.